markus-wa/glmixer-snap/README.md

     snap install glmixer-unofficial --devmode

+Afterwards you can run GLMixer with the following command:

+    glmixer-unofficial.glmixer

 ## Build

 As you might not want to install someone else's package with `--devmode`, you can build the snap yourself.